njausammy/kashbin/README.md

 - [Learn Expo tutorial](https://docs.expo.dev/tutorial/introduction/): Follow a step-by-step tutorial where you'll create a project that runs on Android, iOS, and the web.

 ## Deployment
+- app:bundleRelease - This command generates an Android App Bundle (.aab) file, which is the recommended format for publishing apps on the Google Play Store.

+- app:assembleRelease - This command generates a standard Android Package (.apk) file, which can be used for manual installation or publishing on alternative app stores.

 [Android](https://expo.dev/artifacts/eas/eQpwU6qmXgzdeuKCX6gjL8.apk)